pyhctsa.operations.scaling.fluctuation_analysis

 log_inc : bool, optional

-whether to use logarithmic increments in tau (it should be logarithmic)
+Whether to use logarithmic increments in tau (it should be logarithmic).
+Default is True.

 Returns: